-Engineering as a profession is function of creativity and ingenuity.
-Its more about developing the best possible option.
-This in turn involves great utilization of your mental faculties as compared to the professions where practice and pattern aid a lot in performing the job.
+Engineering as a profession is the function of creativity and ingenuity.
+It’s more about developing the best possible option.
+This, in turn, involves great utilization of your mental faculties as compared to the professions where practice and pattern aid a lot in performing the job.

 5. Contribute to Society

 No one can deny the contribution of society in one’s own development but few bother to contribute for the same.
 Engineering as a career provides lots of opportunity to this end too.
 A civil engineer can design models for easing out traffic congestion.
-A software engineer can develop cheap and user friendly software for the disabled, an electrical engineer can devise ways and means for optimum utilization of electricity.
-All in the interest of the society and ones own career.
+A software engineer can develop cheap and user-friendly software for the disabled, an electrical engineer can devise ways and means for optimum utilization of electricity.
+All in the interest of society and one’s own career.

 6. Financial Security